-Join us on September 28th from 16:00 at The Eye Film Museum in Amsterdam, for a free pre-screening of “Diet”.
+On September 28th, 5 was proud to organise a free pre-screening of “Diet” at Amsterdam’s Eye Film Museum.
 This is the first in a new documentary series by The Positive Alternative, highlighting resilient stories of those at the forefront of climate change.

 In this episode, we meet Dr. Anika Molesworth, a sheep farmer in the Australian outback trying to keep her family farm going amid recurrent droughts and soaring temperatures.
 Despite her dramatic struggle, Anika is on a quest to raise awareness for positive solutions that secure our food systems for the future.
 Her story highlights that we all have a role to play.